JBE29/JBE29/README.md

-- 👋 Hi, I’m @JBE29
+- 👋 Hi, I’m Jean Baptiste
-- 👀 I’m interested in you baby.

 - 🌱 I’m currently learning every thing about web coding (HTML, CSS, Ruby on rails, and Javascript)

 - 📫 You can reach me on linkedin https://www.linkedin.com/in/jean-baptiste-emily/

 <!---